Rajeshwaran-raj/Python-Basic-App/README.md

 ## 🚀 How to Run the Application

-1. Set up your environment variables (DB credentials)
+1. Set up your environment variables (DB credentials) refer .env.example

 2. Start the application